Market research is critical for all organizations.

 This allows you to target your marketing efforts to the right people.
 After all, what’s the point of marketing if most of your content is irrelevant to your audience?

-With social listening, you can use tools with the ability to segment the audience using various parameters like keywords, location, language, and even by influencer score.
+With an advanced social listening tool, you can narrow down your focus based on various parameters such as keywords, location, language, and even by influencer score.

-This can help you zero in on an more specific audience, which can be very helpful.
+This can help you zero in on a more specific audience, which can be very helpful.

 You need to keep up with the changing interests and needs of consumers.
 This can help your brand remain relevant to them over a long period of time.